Apache CVE-2017-7659 Issue Analysis

-From the GitHub change log, we can find that only one line changed, which is that the application checks the h2_request_rcreate function return value.
+From the GitHub change log, we note that the patch involves changes where the application now checks the return value of the h2_request_rcreate function.

 h2_stream.c Change Log